aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/set-character-set/_index.md

 - **Can I convert HTML to PDF after setting the charset?** Yes – the tutorial ends with a PDF conversion using `Converter.convertHTML`.
 - **Do I need a license?** A free trial is available; a commercial license is required for production use.

-## How to Set Charset in Aspose.HTML for Java
-Setting the charset is a small but crucial step before you start an **Aspose.HTML PDF conversion**.
-Below we break down the process into clear, numbered actions so you can follow along without missing a detail.

-## What Is a Charset and Why Does It Matter?
+## What is **set charset in java** and why does it matter?
 A charset (character set) maps byte sequences to readable characters.
 Using the wrong charset can corrupt text, especially for languages with accented characters or non‑Latin scripts.
 Setting the correct charset ensures that the HTML is parsed exactly as the author intended, which is critical when you later **create PDF from HTML**.

-## Why Set Charset When Converting HTML to PDF in Java?
+## Why set charset in java when converting HTML to PDF?
 - **Accurate rendering** – characters appear exactly as designed, no mojibake.
-- **Internationalization support** – you can safely handle ISO‑8859‑1 charset Java, UTF‑8, Windows‑1252, etc.
+- **Internationalization support** – you can safely handle ISO‑8859‑1, UTF‑8, Windows‑1252, and many other encodings.
 - **Consistent output** – the *Aspose.HTML PDF conversion* respects the charset you specify, giving you predictable results across platforms.

 ## Prerequisites
 Before we dive into the code, make sure you have the following: